sassoftware/vscode-sas-extension/README.md

 ## License

-This project is subject to the SAS Code Extension Terms, a copy of which is included as [Code_Extension_Agreement.pdf](/Code_Extension_Agreement.pdf)
+This project is subject to the Apache License Version 2.0, a copy of which is included as [LICENSE](LICENSE)